MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 - [`order_multiway()`](https://midfieldr.github.io/midfieldr/reference/order_multiway.md)
   conditions data for Cleveland multiway charts.

-***midfieldr functions use data.table***

-Throughout midfieldr—functions, datasets, and articles—we employ
+***data.table syntax***

-data.table syntax.
-For example, the `toy_student` data frame that loads with midfieldr is of the `data.table/data.frame` class.
+We employ the data.table system throughout midfieldr—internally in functions, in the syntax of example scripts, and in formatting our datasets.
+For example, the `toy_student` data frame that loads with midfieldr is of the `data.table` class.

 ``` r